K-Sato1995/gatsbyBlog/content/posts/Me-and-English/index.md

 ---
 title: "Me and English"
-description: Record of my English learning journey.
 slug: me-and-english
 date: 2019-05-09
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Language
+description: Record of my English learning journey.
 ---
 # Introduction
 This is basically a summary of how I've been improving my English ability in my life.